syedshaharham-2006/lamda-for-CDE/README.md

-# Data Engineering Project Progress
+## Data Engineering Project Progress

-## AWS Lambda Functions
+# AWS Lambda Functions

-I have already completed learning AWS Lambda functions as part of my personal projects, where I used Lambda for serverless applications and data processing.
-Additionally, I am currently learning Lambda functions in my Saylani Mass IT Training Cloud Data Engineering course to deepen my understanding of serverless architectures and cloud-based data pipelines.
+I have already used AWS Lambda functions as part of my personal projects, where I used Lambda for serverless applications and data processing.
+Additionally, I am currently learning Lambda functions in my Saylani Mass IT Training Cloud Data Engineering course ive learned about the lambda functiont, iits functionality and transformed a csv using it.

 You can check out my weather data pipeline project [here](https://github.com/syedshaharham-2006/weather-data-pipeline).